-To outline our responsibilities and commitments to exceptional customer service, we released a new Customer Charter.
-This provides for a clear level of service expectation, as well as encourages greater engagement with stakeholders and visitors.
+To outline our responsibilities and commitments to exceptional customer service, we developed a Customer Charter to provide a clear level of service expectation, as well as encourages greater engagement with stakeholders and visitors.
+The charter is available online or at the Parklands Office on request.
 Community Consultative Committee